tomgreenfield/AdaptHelper/README.md

  * Text Input
 * Core-bundled extensions:
  * Assessment
+ * Bookmarking
  * Resources
  * Trickle

 ### Commands

 Note: the following has only been tested on Windows.
-Requires [Node.js](http://nodejs.org) and [Grunt](http://gruntjs.com/getting-started)/[Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) to be installed.
+Requires [Node.js](http://nodejs.org) and [Grunt](http://gruntjs.com/getting-started)/[Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)/[Rub](https://github.com/oliverfoster/adapt-buildkit-rub) to be installed.

 #### Grunt

-With this package you can run grunt commands inside Sublime Text.
+With this package you can run Grunt commands inside Sublime Text.

-From the side bar, right-click and select *Grunt here…* on a folder containing a Gruntfile and a node_modules sub-folder.
+From the side bar, right-click and select *Grunt Here…* on a folder containing a Gruntfile and a node_modules sub-folder.

-You can either type some parameters e.g. `build` or `dev`, or just press <kbd>↵ Enter</kbd> to run the default grunt command.
+You can either type some parameters e.g. `build` or `dev`, or just press <kbd>↵ Enter</kbd> to run the default Grunt command.

 #### Gulp

-Similar to the grunt command, you can select *Gulp here…* on a folder containing a gulpfile and a node_modules sub-folder.
+Similar to the Grunt command, you can select *Gulp Here…* on a folder containing a gulpfile and a node_modules sub-folder.

+#### Rub

+To use the native buildkit Rub, select *Rub Here…* on a folder containing a rub batch file and a buildkit/node_modules sub-folder.

 #### Other

-You can also run other commands e.g. `npm install` by selecting *Run command here…* from a folder’s context menu.
+You can also run other commands e.g. `npm install` by selecting *Run Command Here…* from a folder’s context menu.

 #### Redo